The South Island’s best one day hikes

 Hike in the Shadow of New Zealand’s Highest Peak: Hooker Valley Track

-The Hooker Valley Track is one of the best one-day New Zealand hikes – why?
+Only a 3-hour drive from Christchurch, the Hooker Valley Track is one of the best one-day New Zealand hikes – why?
 Because it’s accessible to everyone – mountain lovers and couch potatoes alike!
 This is thanks to the lack of elevation gains and easy grade by the DOC (Department of Conservation).
 Woop.

 While the flat terrain may be alluring, it’s the views of Mt Cook, Mueller Valley, and the Southern Alps that are the drawcard for this 10km trail.
 Add to that the sacredness of the Töpuni area for Maoris.
 The rewards far outweigh any effort required.